MicrosoftDocs/intellicode/docs/intellicode-suggestions.md

 ![IntelliCode suggestions lightbulb](media/intellicode-suggestions-apply.png)

 If you don’t want to use the suggested change, select the **Ignore suggestions like this** action.
 IntelliCode won’t bother you about that pattern again unless you recreate it.
+ > [!NOTE]
+ > IntelliCode suggestions are session-scoped - they will not show up after you close and re-open Visual Studio

 If you want to see the list of all suggested changes, go to **View** > **Other windows** > **IntelliCode suggestions**.

 ## Preview features